- Are you looking for a role in data science? You’ll have a far easier time coming from the Reporting, MIS or Business Intellgence fields

 So far, I’ve not talked about any tool for generating reports and insights.
 I have deliberately avoided going into questions like – which tool should you pick?
 Or which one is right or better?
 That is because my objective was to get you comfortable with detective analysis, statistical concepts and honing your communication skills so you can present your findings using your current working tool.

-Now, it’s time to learn a tool which has:
+Now, it’s time to learn a tool that has:

 - Data handling capabilities (Large Volume)